Excellence and Innovation in Teaching Award

 - Choose one from the following conferences to attend and receive your award during the following academic year: Faculty Development, Hot Issues, or Baccalaureate, Masters, or Doctoral Education conferences.
-The registration fee for that conference will be waived.
+The registration fee for your chosen conference will be waived.
 If the award recipient is a team, only one member of the team will receive a waived registration conference fee.

 - Receive an engraved award.